NovaVoidHowl/CVRFury-Docs/pages/Components/DSU.markdown

 > To enable add a `Component Dev Mode Enabler` component to the
 > same gameObject as the DSU and tick the 'Dev Mode Enabled' checkbox

+{: .info-no-title }

+> Note the DSU component will only function correctly on GameObjects under the root avatar one
+> please do not put it directly on root avatar game object (the one with the CVRAvatar component)

 This is the core component for each prefab.\
 It is intended that you add one (and only one), to the root gameObject of your prefab.